benbhall/benbhall.github.io/_pages/ai-coding-benchmarks.md

 **$/task** = cost to solve one benchmark task via direct API (based on token usage × provider pricing). **Copilot** = available in GitHub Copilot (✓ = yes, token-based AI credit billing since Jun 2026).

 <div class="callout tip">
-<strong>Takeaway:</strong> Scores across the board are higher with the standardized harness.
-Claude Opus 4.5 leads at 76.8%, but Minimax M2.5 (75.8%, $0.07) and Gemini 3 Flash (75.8%, $0.06) are right behind — at a fraction of the cost.
-DeepSeek V4 Flash (70.0%, $0.01) is the extreme budget option. <strong>Note: Gemini 2.0 Flash has been shut down (June 1, 2026).
-DeepSeek V3.2 Reasoner was renamed DeepSeek V4 Flash</strong> — same API, new name.
+<strong>Takeaway:</strong> No new SWE-bench data since Feb 2026.
+Claude Opus 4.5 remains leader at 76.8%, with DeepSeek V4 Flash (70%, $0.01/task) as the extreme budget option.
+Note: Claude Opus 4.1 has been retired from the main Anthropic API.
 </div>

 ---